bingalls/adonisql/README.md

 See my Adonisql-spdr repo for the older Adonis v4 example.
 Adonis.js made a disruptive change to Typescript, breaking any v4 examples you might find.

-This is an example of a Careers site, where an email key posts a description.
+This is a simple example of a Careers site, where an email key posts a description.
-To keep it simple, this only provides
+Current v0.3 is stable, but awaits upgrade of Adonis testing library

 ## Requirements
-* nodejs v14.x LTS
+* nodejs >= v14.x LTS
-As of 2020-11, Node v15 is still too unstable.

-### Recommended
-* [Volta](https://volta.sh/) Ensures correct node version.
-Available as `brew install volta`
+* sqlite or other database

 ## Setup